MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 You might only want to leverage e2e tests for Azure Resources that take a long time to deploy.
 The right testing approach should be considered resource by resource.

-I would recommend to rely solely on e2e tests inside a release pipeline if you are able to keep the resources provisioned.
+I would recommend to relying solely on e2e tests inside a release pipeline if you are able to keep the resources provisioned.
-The build phase will therefore limit the tests to the static analysis and linting of the ARM template.
+The build phase will therefore, limit the tests to the static analysis and linting of the ARM template.
 While the actual deployment happens the first time in the release phase.
 You can also limit it to only deploy on approval.